 If your handbrake goes, can you keep it in reverse?

 Yep, some jackass found the blog on that search term!
 Get it fixed, idiot.
-It’s illegal to drive the car if the handbrake is broken.
+It’s illegal to drive the car if the parking brake is broken.
 Technically, your insurance is only valid if your car is roadworthy, so you’re effectively driving uninsured.

-Do your brake lights some on with the handbrake?
+Do your brake lights some on with the parking brake ?